itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 simulate!(model, logger, n_reps)
 ```

+## Visualize the Results

 The code block below plots net worth as a function of age.
 The time steps are contained in `times` and net worth is contained within the `Logger` object.

 ```@example basic
-plot(times, logger.net_worth, grid=false, xlabel="Age", ylabel="Net Worth")
+plot(times, logger.net_worth, grid=false, label=false, xlabel="Age", ylabel="Net Worth")
 ```

-Based on the assumptions we have made, you will have `$`263,027 remaining in investments at age 80.
+Based on the assumptions we have made, you will have `$`219,771 remaining in investments at age 85.
 Needless to say, this simulation is too simplistic to be of much use.
 Perhaps the most significant limitation is that is deterministic: investments, withdraws, infation, and interest are fixed throughout.
 In actuality, these values vary across time, thus introducing uncertainty into the planning process.
 The [intermediate example](intermediate_example.md) and the [advanced example](advanced_example.md) make progress towards overcoming these limitations.